Pink See-Through Fantasia – A Unique Sea Cucumber

-This pink creature gained its name for its transparent skin, displaying a show-stealing form with its intestines, mouth, & anus completely visible from its outside.
+This pink creature gained its name for its transparent skin, displaying a show-stealing form with its intestines, mouth, & anus completely visible from the outside.

 There continues much more for experts to learn about the creature to date.

 The Pink See-Through Fantasia forms a type of sea cucumber.
 It also forms a remarkable creature that explorers only discovered in 2007.
-Consequently, we know little regarding it.
+Consequently, we know little about it.
 Yet, it also seems rather impressive that this free-swimming sea cucumber never exposed itself to humans before that.
-Uniquely, its mouth, anus, & intestines all also remain visible from the outside.
+Its mouth, anus, & intestines all also remain visible from the outside.

 Just like other bioluminescent animals, this species emits light.
-When in danger, it uses the light to alarm potential predators.
-Due to limited data, the IUCN has no current article for this creature.
+When in danger, it uses light to alarm potential predators.
+Due to limited data, the IUCN has no current article on this creature.